 If you’re just starting work on your idea, been going for years but not making the progress you want, or designing and building a new product within an established organisation.
 This book is for you.
 Innovation never stops.

 The prelaunch offer will be live over the weekend.
 In the meantime, you can put your name on the pre-order list.

 We’ve always had a strong focus on collaboration rather than building a large team.
 For now, I’ve trimmed Dynamic4 down to flying solo again – with a group of awesome collaborators.
 Values aligned strategic partners we’ve had the pleasure of working with for years – who are also B Corps and/or social enterprises.
-These include Sefa, StartSomeGood, the Sponge, and more.
-Btw, it’s not a prerequisite that our collaborators have organisations starting with “s” 😄.
+These include Sefa, StartSomeGood, Sponge, and more.
+Btw, it’s not a prerequisite that our collaborators are organisations starting with “s” 😄.

 Got something mutually beneficial that aligns with Dynamic4’s purpose and theory of change that you’re keen to collaborate on?
 I’d love to have a chat…